2014 Environmental Stewardship Awards Program

 - The achievement should have had a positive impact by helping protect or restore the natural environment in the Lake Superior basin (the basin extends about 50 miles inland from the lake’s shoreline in Michigan, Minnesota, Wisconsin, and Ontario, and includes any island community).
 Preference will be given to those activities that show measurable and beneficial environmental impacts as a result of their implementation.

-- Nominations should describe activities or initiatives that were completed between January 1, 2009, and December 31, 2012.
+- Nominations should describe activities or initiatives that were completed mainly between January 1, 2012, and December 31, 2013.
+Describe how the activity or initiative benefited the natural or human environment.

 - The project should encourage stewardship behaviors or actions.
 Strong preference will be given to projects that have achieved positive change through action that went above and beyond required operations (for example, the actions are not the minimum required by law, ordinance, or statute; not completed by paid staff as required in a job description, etc.)